awsdocs/aws-net-developer-guide/doc_source/run-instance.md

 When your EC2 instance is running, you can connect to it remotely, as described in [\(optional\) Connect to the instance](#connect-to-instance)\.

 You can launch an EC2 instance in a VPC or in EC2\-Classic \(if your AWS account supports this\)\.
-For more information about EC2 in a VPC versus EC2\-Classic, see the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-classic-platform.html)\.
+For more information about EC2 in a VPC versus EC2\-Classic, see the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-classic-platform.html)\.

+**Warning**
+We are retiring EC2\-Classic on August 15, 2022\.
+We recommend that you migrate from EC2\-Classic to a VPC\.
+For more information, see **Migrate from EC2\-Classic to a VPC** in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-migrate.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/vpc-migrate.html)\.
+Also see the blog post [EC2\-Classic Networking is Retiring – Here's How to Prepare](http://aws.amazon.com/blogs/aws/ec2-classic-is-retiring-heres-how-to-prepare/)\.

 The following sections provide snippets and other information for this example\.
 The [complete code for the example](#run-instance-complete-code) is shown after the snippets, and can be built and run as is\.